shigeyf/azure-alz-devops/README.md

 ## Overview

 This repository provides a comprehensive, modular infrastructure-as-code solution for deploying and managing Azure resources with using Terraform and CI/CD workflows.
 This is designed to support both Azure DevOps and GitHub-based CI/CD workflows, enabling organizations to automate the provisioning of secure, scalable, and policy-compliant cloud environments using infrastructure as code, versioned with Git.
+The project Git repository which is provisined by this module is designed to be used in enterprise environments and follows Azure and Terraform best practices.

 Key features include: